openshift/enhancements/enhancements/cluster-logging/flow-control-api.md

 `ClusterLogForwarder.input.Application` new optional field:
 - `perContainerLimit`: (RateLimit, optional) limit applied to _each container_ selected by this input.
   No container selected by this input can exceed this limit.
-- `GroupLimit`: (RateLimit, optional) flow control limit applied _to the aggregated log flow_ through this input.
+- `groupLimit`: (RateLimit, optional) flow control limit applied _to the aggregated log flow_ through this input.
   No guarantee of _fairness_ in log collection by this rate limit.

 `ClusterLogForwarder.output` new optional field: